At What Stage of the eCommerce Conversion Funnel Should You Cross-Sell?

 Cross-Selling in Your Conversion Funnel

 Invesp notes that 26% of revenue comes from personalized product recommendations.
-So, implementing cross-selling at the checkout stage of your conversion funnel is a good strategy, because your customers have already decided to make a purchase.
+So, implementing cross-selling at the checkout stage of your conversion funnel is a good strategy because your customers have already decided to make a purchase.
 By using product personalization based on their preferences, you can encourage them to buy complementary products and increase your average order value.

 Cross-Sell the Right Way